LeviGaming1248/MFNVR/README.md

 # Known Issues
 Using the toolbox doesn't work properly and is very broken (Using the inventory works fine)

+# Requirements

+- My Friendly Neighborhood on Steam.
+- A Windows computer.
+- SteamVR or Oculus-compatible headset.

 | Current Features |
 | --- |